 Once validated, new classification tools, such as those outlined above, must be adopted within the WHO guidelines in order to enable use by the wider community.
-A comprehensive strategy to achieve this goal should: formally include genomic metrics in WHO diagnosis and classification schemes; involve appropriate training of experienced and newly qualified pathologists in genomic methodologies; be accompanied by appropriate levels of investment in the resources (both capital and personnel) needed to deliver genomic assays routinely in diagnostic pathology labs; and incorporate standardized genomic characterization within both conventional and clinical trial management strategies.
+A comprehensive strategy to achieve this goal should: formally include genomic metrics such as transcriptomic analysis in WHO diagnosis and classification schemes; involve appropriate training of experienced and newly qualified pathologists in genomic methodologies; be accompanied by appropriate levels of investment in the resources (both capital and personnel) needed to deliver genomic assays routinely in diagnostic pathology labs; and incorporate standardized genomic characterization within both conventional and clinical trial management strategies.
 Histology will always have a place in the diagnosis of patients, although only when used in concert with advanced molecular and imaging-based diagnostics will this provide a comprehensive prediction of tumour behaviour.

 In addition to developing advanced diagnostic approaches, we must also learn how best to integrate these rich data streams if they are to revolutionize the treatment of patients with cancer (FIG. 5).
 Continual, iterative and integrated analysis of these complementary and complex data streams should be made possible by machine learning, artificial intelligence and/or other mathematical and computational approaches.
 This will require a concerted effort to invent and deploy new analytical approaches and visualization technologies in order to generate a single flow of information that travels with the patient throughout their treatment journey, enabling better-informed management decisions and guiding the patient towards the maximum opportunity for cure (FIG. 6).
 Reporting the clinically relevant findings from such largescale datasets to health-care professionals and patients will require a multidisciplinary approach, supported by appropriate information technology infrastructure, genetic counsellors, medical geneticists and clinical scientists.
 This longitudinal and integrated approach will also enable the development of the next generation of adaptive precision medicine clinical trials.

-Challenge 7: Reduce treatment for less-aggressive brain tumours.
+Challenge 7: Reducing treatment for some tumours.